 Overall the event is geared towards games that don't fit in traditional boxes and highlights experiences that make you say "Whaaat!?

-Registration for the Whaaat!? conference is now open; attendance is limited to 175, and the early-bird price is $25.
+Registration for the Whaaat!? conference is now open; attendance is limited to 175, and the price is $30.

 Whaaat!? is sponsored by the ATLAS Institute and CU Boulder's Engineering Excellence Fund.